Florian-Wilhelm/Raspberry-Pi/README.md

 ## About

 This repository contains a collection of (Micro)Python code examples and programs for Raspberry Pi and Raspberry Pi Pico projects.
-C-Code and compiled code such as .uf2-files is added for certain Pico projects.
+Compiled code along with source code files (C code) is added for certain Pico projects.

 ## Projects